mikayahlevi/mru-lm/README.md

 #### General Idea

 The idea of a matrix recurrent unit is dictated by the update rule $H_t = H_{t-1} X_{t-1}$,  and $H_1 = X_1$ where $X$ and $H$ are $\mathbb{R}^{s \times n \times n}$ sequences of square matrices.
 I tried generating matrix $X$ by different methods in the different branches.
 All of the ways to generate X and the output, Y, are arbitrary combinations of linears and reshapes and just based on what I found worked well.
+The primary difference between this and a traditional RNN is that no initial vector is passed through the linears, instead the first state is a matrix, leading to the output also being a matrix.
+My motivation for coming up with this idea are based on the following reasons:

-Matrix multiplication is associative but not commutative.
+- Matrix multiplication is associative but not commutative.
 The associativity means I can compute the cumulative matrix product using an (inclusive) parallel scan.
 The lack of commutativity means that the order of tokens is automatically incorporated into the MRU.
+- When you try to do this scan on an traditional RNN, the number of operations scales cubically with the amount of elements in the output state, meaning that limited information is retained compared to the amount of computation.
+On the other hand, if the states are matrices, the number of operations as a function of elements in the output state is $(n^2)^\frac{3}{2}$, where $n^2$ is the number of elements in the square $n \times n$ output matrix state.
+Some more info here: <https://arxiv.org/abs/1709.04057>.
+- When processing the tokens sequentially or in parallel with the (not-yet implemented) Brent Kung parallel scan, the network scales linearly with time in contrast to attention which scales quadratically with time.

 #### Details of the Computation